pavswap/LearnSQLMySQL/README.md

 # LearnSQLMySQL
-Repositry for all the Queries I wrote while Studying MySQl .
+Repositry for all the Queries I wrote while Studying MySQL .